railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_import_export.rst

 *  *Column D*  contains text data for the Salesman, which is the  *Name*  field in the  *many-to-one*  related  *User*  table.
 It is listed only on the same line as the Partner itself.

-.. tip::   **Advice**  *Module Recorder*
+.. tip:: Module Recorder

 	If you want to enter data into Open ERP manually, you should use the Module Recorder, described in the first section of this chapter.

 	By doing that you'll be generated a module that can easily be reused in different databases.
 	Then if there are problems with a database you'll be able to reinstall the data module you generated with all of the entries and modifications you made for this system.

 ..
 Copyright © Open Object Press.
 All rights reserved.